googleads/googleads-mobile-unity/unity/iOS/README.md

 The AdMob Unity plugin contains a .unitypackage file for those that want to easily import the plugin, as well as the source code.

-Requirements:
+Requirements
 --------------
 * Unity Pro 4.1.2
 * Google AdMob Ads SDK for iOS
 * iOS version 4.3 or later as well as XCode 4.5 or later
 * AdMob publisher ID

-How to import AdMobUnityPlugin.unitypackage:
+How to import AdMobUnityPlugin.unitypackage
 ---------------------------------------------
 1. Open your project in the Unity editor.
 2. On the top toolbar, select "Assets" -> "Import Package" -> "Custom Package".